baites/baites.github.io/_posts/2017-12-11-are-closures-trivial.md

 }
 {% endhighlight %}

 In this example, *context* is capture by copy by both methods: *setContext*, *getContext*.
-The "values" of *context* are in reality references to an object in memory.
-This means that both methods have different copy of a shared pointer in where both point to the same object in memory.
+The "values" of *context* is in reality references to an object in memory.
+This means that both methods have a different copy of a shared pointer in where both point to the same object in memory.
 When closures are destroyed at the end of the program, the last shared pointer will destroy the object value in memory.
-[Here there is an fully working example](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/SharedContextClosures.C) of closures having references to same value using smart pointer.
+[Here there is a fully working example](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/SharedContextClosures.C) of closures having references to same value using a smart pointer.
 We use the *LifetimeProbe* object to follow how objects are created and destroyed.

 So, are closures trivial?
 Of course not.
-However, it is important recognize they are an unavoidable result of support function objects!
+However, it is crucial recognize they are an unavoidable result when supporting function objects!

 # References